Our work

 Details of all our past performances can be found by clicking on the buttons on the left.

-This season we are supporting the Oxford International Song Festival’s Schools Project.
+Each year we hope to be able to make a substantial donation to a music-related charity.
+In 2023 and 2024 we supported the Oxford International Song Festival’s Schools Project.
 Orpheus Chair Leo comments on her recent visit to the project:

 I went to see/hear the Oxford International Song Festival’s Schools Project concert in The Sheldonian at lunchtime today.
 It was genuinely inspiring and hugely encouraging.